 - 2. Rules Committee (four faculty members, three students).
 Reviews, interprets, and implements the Academic Rules and Regulations of the School; recommends policy and procedural changes to the Academic Rules and Regulations of the School; and oversees the Disciplinary Procedures of Unacceptable Conduct.
 Student representatives are not privy to, nor may they vote on, issues regarding individual student cases.

-- 3. Admissions Committee (seven faculty members, four students).
+- 3. Admissions Committee (eight faculty members, four students).
 Reviews and makes recommendations on admission policies; reviews all applications for admission and makes admission recommendations to the dean.

 - 4. Curriculum Committee (dean, assistant dean responsible for curricular affairs, and study area coordinators).
 Reviews and recommends curriculum changes; is responsible for the development of detailed curriculum for each term.